 From this point the path climbs uphill, back to the junction at the entrance of the Gelt Woods.
 Retracing my steps back along the track I reached my car at the end of Capon Tree Road.

 Annual visit to Gelt Woods

-There are definitely more photographs to be had here so in autumn 2019 I’ll probably be back for my annual Gelt Woods walk.
+There are definitely more photographs to be had here so I’ll probably be back for my annual Gelt Woods walk in future years.
 Hopefully this blog will then be updated with more detail and there will be more additions to my Eden Valley photo collection.
 Maybe one day I’ll try visiting during a different season too!

 Subscribe to my newsletter

 To receive an email whenever a new blog entry is published please enter your email address below and it will be added to my list: